udayTanthetaa/ships/hardhat/set_up_hardhat.md

 ## 6. What's Next?

 You have a hardhat project all set up, damn!
-But, it ain't worth something until you actually deploy some cool contracts -- right?
+Before doing some magical stuff with it, you actaully need to know how it all works under the hood, right?

-### Click [here](./deploy_locally.md) & let's get em' deployed -- within 3 min.
+### Click [here](./under_the_hood.md) to expose Hardhat's magical tricks happening under the hood.